NorthStarUAS/aura-hardware-legacy/README.md

 Primary design goals:

-- Maximizing existing (and inexpensive) well tested hardware.
+- Maximizing use of existing mature and inexpensive hardware.
-- Minimize amount of custom electronic circuits.
+- Minimize amount of custom electronic circuits, soldering, and cabling.
 - Easy assembly/fabrication from kit (mostly 0.1" header soldering.)
 - Minimize wiring rats nest by pushing as many connections as possible onto the cape.